COVID-19, shootings: Is mass death now tolerated in America?

 “There was no acceptable pediatric body count,” he wrote.
 “At least, not before the first pandemic of the social media age, COVID-19, changed everything.”

-There are many parallels between the U.S. response to COVID-19 and its response to the gun violence epidemic, Sonali Rajan, a professor at Columbia University who researches school violence, said.
+There are many parallels between the U.S. response to COVID-19 and its response to the gun violence epidemic, according to Sonali Rajan, a professor at Columbia University who researches school violence.

 “We have long normalized mass death in this country.
-Gun violence has persisted as a public health crisis for decades,” she says, noting that an estimated 100,000 people are shot every year and some 40,000 will die.
+Gun violence has persisted as a public health crisis for decades,” she said last week, noting that an estimated 100,000 people are shot every year and some 40,000 will die.

-“What will happen down the line if more and more people get sick and are disabled?” she asks.
+“What will happen down the line if more and more people get sick and are disabled?” she asked.
 “What happens?
 Do we just kind of live like this for the foreseeable future?”

-It’s important, she says, to ask what policies are being put forth by elected officials who have the power to “attend to the health and the well-being of their constituents.”
+It’s important, she said, to ask what policies are being put forth by elected officials who have the power to “attend to the health and the well-being of their constituents.”

 “It’s remarkable how that responsibility has been sort of abdicated, is how I would describe it,” Rajan said.